 The Group's and the Issuer's operations are subject to financial services laws, regulations, administrative actions and policies.
-As a Swedish credit institution the Issuer is subject to the supervision of the SFSA.
+As a Swedish credit institution, the Issuer is subject to the supervision of the SFSA.
 The Issuer is also subject to applicable EU regulations and EU directives that are implemented through local legislation.
 Significant failures to comply with applicable laws and regulations could expose the Issuer to monetary and other penalties, damages and/or the voiding of contracts and affect the Group's and/or the Issuer's reputation.
 Ultimately, the Issuer's licence to conduct financing operations could be revoked and the Issuer could hence be required to discontinue its business operations.

-Changes in supervision and regulation, could materially affect the Group's and/or the Issuer's own funds requirements (as described below in The Issuer and the Group face a possible increase in own funds and liquidity requirements as a result of the finalisation of the Basel III framework), business, the products and services offered and/or the value of each of their assets.
+Changes in supervision and regulation, could materially affect the Group's and/or the Issuer's own funds requirements (as described below in Risks relating to regulatory capital and liquidity requirements), business, including its risk management for information and communication technology (as described below in Risks relating to EU Digital Operational Resilience Act), the products and services offered and/or the value of each of their assets.